-Three issued patents in the U.S., two issued foreign patents in Morocco and Colombia, 30 pending patent applications in Argentina, Australia, Brazil, Canada, Chile, China, Costa Rica, Algeria, Eurasia, Egypt, Europe, Hong Kong, Indonesia, Israel, India, Japan, South Korea, Mexico, Malaysia, New Zealand, Peru, Philippines, Singapore, Thailand, Taiwan, the Ukraine, the U.S., Vietnam and South Africa relating to IMA201 (MAGEA4/8).
-These patents and patent applications, if issued, are expected to expire in 2037, in each case without taking into account any possible patent term adjustment or extensions and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
+- Three issued patents in the U.S., two issued foreign patents in Morocco and Colombia, 37 pending patent applications in Argentina, Australia, Brazil, Canada, Chile, China, Costa Rica, Algeria, Eurasia, Egypt, Europe, Gulf Cooperation Council, Hong Kong, Indonesia, Israel, India, Japan, South Korea, Mexico, Malaysia, New Zealand, Peru, Philippines, Singapore, Thailand, Taiwan, the Ukraine, the U.S., Vietnam and South Africa and one pending PCT patent applications relating to IMA401 (MAGEA4/8).
+These patents and patent applications, if issued, are expected to expire between 2037 and 2040, in each case without taking into account any possible patent term adjustment or extensions and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees. - · We are currently devising a patent application covering the clinical candidates for IMA402.